jeff-nelson-78954/advanced-angular-bootstrap-components/README.md

 ![Scrolling Tabs - Dark Theme](https://raw.githubusercontent.com/jeff-nelson-78954/advanced-angular-bootstrap-components/master/assets/scrollingtabs_dark.png)

 # Pager
 This component is a responsive pager component build on Angular 8 and Bootstrap 4.
+ It keeps track of the total records and number of pages based on page size.
+It fires a event when the user changes the page or page size.

 ## Getting started
 - Install the package